lonkamikaze/bsda2/README.md

 ### buildflags

-Buildflags provides a configuration wrapper to set `make` flags  depending on the current location in the file system.
+Buildflags provides a configuration wrapper to set `make` flags  depending on the current location in the filesystem.

 A `buildflags.conf` may look like this: